 Computer skills come naturally in home education

 Computer skills are likely to be learned intuitively if your children have access to a computer.
-There is no need for special child-oriented software unless you and your children particularly like it; by the time children are seven or eight, they can use regular word processors to type letters and stories, and will quickly develop keyboard familiarity.
+There is no need for special child-oriented software unless you and your children particularly like it.
+By the time children are seven or eight, they can use regular word processors to type letters and stories.
+They will quickly develop keyboard familiarity.
 Children who struggle with the manual dexterity of writing with a pencil can become quickly confident in typing.

 Moving on from deschooling